Rizwanag/wikis/Spring-REST.md

+Spring server can be easily integrated with REST infrastructure.
+Server exposes REST API's using which other client's or server can talk to it.
+Data is predominantly passed in JSON format.

 ###@RestController
 * The controller becomes ready now to return objects.
 * The objects are now converted to json before sending to client